Skip to main content

 Defense Strategies to Indecent Exposure Charges

 There are common defense strategies when facing sex crime charges for indecent exposure, including where the exposure was unintentional or accidental.
-In many situations, the person never intended anyone else to see their genitals and was surprised to find another person there to see them naked.
+In many situations, the person never intended anyone else to see their genitalia and was surprised to find another person there to see them naked.